openlibraryenvironment/gokb-info/docs/documentation/create-and-edit-provider.en.md

 ### Create Provider

 Create a provider via the menu item "Create Provider".
-Enter the official provider name (by clicking on the Button „Edit“) and the general URL that leads tot he provider`s website (by clicking on the Button „Website“).
+Enter the official provider name (by clicking on the Button „Edit“) and the general URL that leads to the provider`s website (by clicking on „Website“).

 ![GOKB edit provider](../assets/edit-provider.png "GOKB edit provider")